-When community solar is built locally, it means that less polluting energy is needed for the power grid, resulting in less damage to the environment.
+When community solar is built locally, it means that less polluting energy is needed for the power grid, and communities can run on cleaner sources of power.

 In most cases local residents, businesses and public entities can subscribe to the project and receive direct savings on their utility bills.

-We prioritize preserving the land beneath the arrays and leaving it in better condition than we found it through planting pollinator habitats and grass mixes that remove more harmful carbon dioxide from the air.
+We prioritize preserving the land beneath the arrays and leaving it in better condition than we found it through planting pollinator habitats and grass mixes that help sequester carbon.

 Here to Help

 Our approach to solar development is collaborative and consultative.
 Our team of seasoned solar developers, engineers and construction managers help towns navigate the complexities of solar regulations.

 We understand the importance of local revenue for municipalities.
 Our projects are a guaranteed source of tax revenue for the life of the project.